RicardoIT-Web/c-soars_ltd/README.md

 ![The Services Page](/documents/servicespage.jpg)

 ### The My Accounts Page
-This navigation item works in three ways.
-Its closed to visitors of the site.
-For registered users will have access to some features:
+Access to My Account is restricted to registered users only.

 ![The registered User Options](/documents/normaluserlogedin.jpg)